Michael Harris II Preview, Player Props: Braves vs. Dodgers

 Michael Harris II At The Plate

-- Among the qualified hitters, he ranks 14th in batting average, while his on-base percentage ranks 57th and he is 45th in slugging.
+- Among the qualified batters in MLB action, he ranks 14th in batting average, 61st in on-base percentage, and 47th in slugging.

-- Harris II is batting .381 with one homer during his last games and is riding a four-game hitting streak.
+- Harris II is batting .429 with one homer during his last games and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.